Platform-OS/platformos-documentation/pages/getting-started/notifications/api-calls.md

 ---
-title: Api Call Notification
+title: API Call Notification
 permalink: /getting-started/notifications/api-calls
 ---

-# Creating first api call
+## Creating first API call

 The last notification type is api call.
 The principle is the same as with previous examples.
 We first create api call notification by adding `notifications/api_call_notifications/ping_example_com_on_user_sign_up.liquid`: